mensenvau/pipezone_org/README.md

-## 🚀 PipeZone Org
+## 🚀 Pipezone

-**PipeZone Org** is a lightweight, scalable, and fully containerized data processing environment.
+**Pipezone** is a lightweight, scalable, and fully containerized data processing environment.
 It provides an easy-to-use Apache Spark setup with dynamic worker scaling, Jupyter Notebook for interactive development, and shared storage for seamless data access.

 ### 📌 Features